MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Experiments and Results

-Our benchmark also facilitates the investigation on whether LLM-as-a-judge style evaluations can reliably assess the quality of research ideas by comparing subjective (LLM-judged) and objective metrics.
-As shown in Figure~\ref{fig:overview}, we first prompt an LLM to explain each implementation’s underlying idea.\footnote{We instruct the MLAB agent to include detailed comments in the code to enable faithful, post-hoc explanations.} We choose OpenAI's o1~\cite{DBLP:journals/corr/abs-2412-16720} model here because of its superior reasoning and coding capabilities.
-We then apply the rubric from prior work~\cite{DBLP:journals/corr/abs-2404-07738} to have the o1 model assign a 1–5 Likert score on five dimensions: \texttt{validity}, \texttt{clarity}, \texttt{rigorousness}, \texttt{generalizability}, and \texttt{innovativeness}.
+Our benchmark enables an investigation of whether LLM-as-a-judge evaluations~\cite{Li2024LLMsasJudgesAC,Zheng2023JudgingLW} can reliably assess the quality of research ideas by comparing subjective judgments against objective performance.
+As illustrated in Figure~\ref{fig:overview}, we first prompt an LLM to explain each implementation’s underlying idea.\footnote{We prompt the MLAB agent to include detailed comments in the code to enable faithful explanations.} Following a peer-reviewed rubric~\cite{DBLP:journals/corr/abs-2404-07738}, an LLM then assigns 1–5 Likert scores for the explained ideas on five dimensions: \texttt{validity}, \texttt{clarity}, \texttt{rigorousness}, \texttt{generalizability}, and \texttt{innovativeness}.
 These scores are all the higher the better.
 The prompts used for this evaluation are shown in Appendix~\ref{sec:prompts-llm-judge}.
+We adopt OpenAI’s o1~\cite{DBLP:journals/corr/abs-2412-16720} model as both the idea explainer and the judge for its strong reasoning and coding capabilities.
+The subjective scores serve only to analyze potential biases in LLM-based evaluation; they are \emph{not} part of the benchmark evaluation protocol.

 Furthermore, we examine how the presence of code influences the assessments through two settings.
 (1) \textit{Without Code}, in which the LLM judges only access the task description and the proposed idea; and (2) \textit{With Code}, in which the judges also see the code implementation.
 We then compute Spearman's correlation~\cite{spearman1904proof} for each pair of objective and subjective metrics, using data from all valid implementations that include test-phase scores.